RPGroup-PBoC/human_impacts/data/water/IPCC_glaciers/README.md

-# Global and Regional Glacier Mass Change Estimates for 2006–2015
+# IPCC Global and Regional Glacier Mass Change Estimates for 2006–2015

 ## Description
 This truncated and processed dataset contains summary statistics of mass change between 2006-2015 for major glacial regions.